OlsonDev/TemplatePig/README.md

 ```

 ## Empty folders
 You can also put empty folders in your template.
-They follow the same rules as files in `pig.getDestinationPath(…)`:
+They follow the same rules as files when passed to `pig.getDestinationPath(…)`:
 - They can be placed relative to the target.
 - They can be placed relative to the workspace root.
 - They can be renamed!
 This also means you can make a template-root-level folder actually be nested several folders deep; you just need a placeholder to tell Template Pig to ask about it in `pig.getDestinationPath(…)`.
 - Do note that `git` and some other version control systems (VCS) will not version this folder.
-  - To work around this, you can add an empty `.pignore` or `.pigignore` file to the directory.
+  - To work around this, you can add an empty `.pignore` or `.pigignore` file to the folder.

 ## More on `.pig.js`
 - `pig.name`, `pig.detail`, and `pig.description` are used to describe your template when the user is prompted about which template they’d like to instantiate.